Understanding your health

 What is knee osteoarthritis?

-Knee osteoarthritis, also known as gonarthrosis, is normal wear and tear of the joint.
-It affects the cartilage, but also the bone, ligaments, capsule, and muscles.
-It is a gradual process that develops over several years.
+Knee osteoarthritis, also known as gonarthrosis, is a normal wear and tear of the joint.
+It affects not only the cartilage but also the bone, ligaments, capsule, and muscles.
+It's a gradual process that develops over several years.

-Articular cartilage acts as a cushion between bone surfaces.
-This is what allows your knee to slide and move smoothly.
-Over time, this cartilage can gradually wear away.
+Articular cartilage acts like a cushion between bone surfaces.
+This allows your knee to glide and move smoothly.
+Over time, this cartilage can gradually wear down.

-Osteoarthritis is not limited to cartilage.
-All structures that form the knee joint can be affected.
-The bone beneath the cartilage, ligaments, joint capsule, synovial membrane, and surrounding muscles all participate in this adaptation process.
+Osteoarthritis isn't limited to cartilage.
+All the structures that make up the knee joint can be affected.
+The bone beneath the cartilage, ligaments, joint capsule, synovial membrane, and surrounding muscles all play a role in this adaptation process.

-Here's the good news: osteoarthritis is not a serious disease that destroys your joints.
-It is a normal adaptation process that develops slowly over years or even decades.
+Here's the good news: osteoarthritis is not a serious disease that destroys your joint.
+It's a normal adaptive process that develops slowly over years, even decades.
 This phenomenon can also affect other joints.
-To learn more about the forms of osteoarthritis that affect the back, see our guide to lumbar osteoarthritis.
+To learn more about forms of osteoarthritis affecting the back, consult our guide on lumbar osteoarthritis.

-Knee osteoarthritis does not always cause symptoms.
+Knee osteoarthritis doesn't always cause symptoms.
 Many people live with osteoarthritis without feeling anything.
-When it becomes symptomatic, you may experience progressive pain, morning stiffness, and cracking in the knee.
+When it becomes symptomatic, one might experience progressive pain, morning stiffness, and cracking sounds in the knee.

 This disconnect between osteoarthritis and pain often surprises people.
-You can have a lot of osteoarthritis visible on imaging and no pain.
-You can also have little osteoarthritis and many symptoms.
-To better understand this paradox, check out our article Is it really your osteoarthritis that's causing you pain?
+You can have a lot of osteoarthritis visible on imaging scans and no pain at all.
+Conversely, you can have little osteoarthritis but many symptoms.
+To better understand this paradox, read our article Is It Really Your Osteoarthritis Causing Your Pain?

 PainAppears gradually, persists over time

 Morning stiffness is characteristic of osteoarthritis.
-It usually improves with movement within 30 minutes.
-This is a distinguishing feature compared to other joint conditions.
+It usually improves with movement in less than 30 minutes.
+This is a distinguishing sign compared to other joint conditions.

 If your symptoms persist for several weeks and affect your daily activities, an evaluation can help you better understand your situation.
-For knee pain, a quick consultation can help identify the right course of action.
+For knee pain, a prompt consultation allows for targeting the right interventions.

-Aging is the main cause of knee osteoarthritis.
-It is normal to develop it after the age of 50.
-Certain factors accelerate the process, such as previous injuries, being female, obesity, and physical inactivity.
+Aging is the primary cause of knee osteoarthritis.
+From age 50 onwards, it's normal to have it.
+Certain factors accelerate the process, such as previous injuries, female gender, obesity, and physical inactivity.

-Osteoarthritis does not develop overnight.
-It is a process that takes place over several years, often decades.
-The body gradually adapts to the demands placed on it.
+Osteoarthritis doesn't develop overnight.
+It's a process that unfolds over several years, often decades.
+The body gradually adapts to the demands placed upon it.

 Previous injuriesSecondaryPartiallyModerate to high